The North Star Metric and How Can This Lead to Success

 Yes, but remember that the metric is calculated for a longer term.
 That’s the strategy.
 If you change your North Star often, you probably pick the wrong metric and it’ll be hard to achieve tangible results.

 If you run a complex product or a large company with a complicated ecosystem, one metric may not be enough.
 However, having 3+ North Stars is bad, too.
 The idea of a key metric becomes vague and you risk getting your focus blurred.

 Before we dive deep into the dark debris looking for the North Star, we should set the record straight.

 Define what’s key in your business, what is the true customer value, what generates revenue and determines your progress to find your North Star.
 But how can you determine what’s key?
 First, see which goal out of the three below is your key one:

 Focusing on one big objective you develop a clear strategy to see clearly where you should go.

 Let’s look at the companies with similar global objectives and completely different North Stars.
-This will help you navigate and see that big goals don’t tie your hands but rather set your direction and help you stick to it.
+This will help you navigate and see those big goals don’t tie your hands, but rather set your direction and help you stick to it.

 Facebook & Netflix are products where acquisition is key, though they have completely different business models.
 For Facebook, the time spent in the feed is the North Star.
 Netflix, in turn, tracks view count and the content viewed per month in hours.